 Proximity’s restaurant, Print Works Bistro, uses fresh, local food in creating both traditional and modern versions of classic European bistro dishes.
 With three walls of windows overlooking the gardens in the dining room, no seat is far from any one of the 52 seven-foot tall operable windows.
 In addition to an extensive wine list, Print Works offers a friendly bar and plenty of outdoor terrace dining by the restored stream.
 Sustainable practices there include sensor-controlled ventilation for the kitchen, geothermal energy for the restaurant’s refrigeration equipment and tabletops made of reclaimed walnut.
 More about dining.

-Built and operated by Quaintance-Weaver Restaurants and Hotels, the Proximity is just a stone’s throw away from its sister businesses, Lucky 32 Southern Bistro, Green Valley Grill and the Four Diamond O.Henry Hotel in Greensboro.
+Built and operated by Quaintance-Weaver Restaurants and Hotels, the Proximity is just a stone’s throw away from its sister businesses, Lucky 32 Southern Kitchen, Green Valley Grill and the Four Diamond O.Henry Hotel in Greensboro.
 Like the O.Henry, Proximity is "in and of" her community, evidenced by such things as using local architectural influences and local artisans.
 The hotel and restaurant are named after the Proximity Manufacturing Cotton Mill (1896) and Proximity Print Works Mill (1912), which are central to Greensboro’s rich textile history.
 More history.

 Watch us on NC Weekend on UNCTV.>>